corrode/corrode.github.io/content/blog/hardening-rust/index.md

 There's a lot to learn from these few lines of code!

-{% info(title="What's Inside `PanicInfo`?" icon="info") %}

-The [`PanicInfo`](https://doc.rust-lang.org/core/panic/struct.PanicInfo.html) struct contains the panic message (via `.payload()`) and the source location where the panic occurred (via `.location()`).
-Be aware that both can leak sensitive information: file paths may reveal internal directory structure, and panic messages might contain interpolated user data.

-{% end %}

 ### Sanitizing Sensitive Data

 Panic hooks are also your final opportunity to prevent information leaks.
 The sensitive data can come from two places: the panic payload and the panic location.
 The payload is whatever your code passed to `panic!`, `unwrap`, `expect`, or an assertion.
 That means it can contain interpolated user input, internal state from `Debug` output, request headers, tokens, email addresses, IP addresses, customer IDs, or other identifiers.
 The location can expose source file paths, workspace names, or CI/build machine directory layouts.

 A well-designed panic hook sanitizes these messages before they reach logs or crash reports.
 Better yet, avoid putting secrets or raw user data into panic messages in the first place.
 Prefer stable error codes, request IDs, or redacted domain types.
-Regexes can catch obvious patterns like email addresses, bearer tokens, UUIDs, and IP addresses, but they are a last layer of defense, not the primary control.
+Regexes can catch obvious patterns like email addresses and bearer tokens.
+UUIDs and IP addresses can also identify users.
+Treat those checks as your final fallback.

 ```rust
 panic::set_hook(Box::new(|panic_info| {